ashutosh8021/dynamic-risk-2fa/README.md

 📊 Admin dashboards for login analytics.

 📜 Conclusion
 This prototype demonstrates a practical, explainable approach to adaptive authentication.
 It reduces friction for safe logins while strengthening protection for risky ones.
-The modular design makes it easy to extend with machine learning models and integrate with real-world identity systems.
+Its modular design makes it ready for machine learning extensions and integration into real-world identity systems.

 👨‍💻 Author
 Ashutosh Kumar
-BS in Computer Science, IIT Patna
+🎓 BS in Computer Science, IIT Patna
-📧 ashutosh_2312res778@iitp.ac.in
+📧 ashutosh_2312res77@iitp.ac.in
-🔗 GitHub Repo